What is the three-month rule ("Dreimonatsfrist")?

 How does the three-month rule report look like?

-This is an example report based on John Appleseed travelling to Hamburg:
+This is an example report based on John Appleseed traveling to Hamburg:

 A simple pivot table can be generated from this report to review how much of the per diems John got is taxable and how much is tax-free: